The PedSALi Project

 Yes, he presented his evidence of meta-fraud

-to Universities UK, The UK Research Integrity Office, The Royal Society,
+to the EPSRC, Universities UK, The UK Research Integrity Office, The Royal Society,

 The Campaign for Science and Engineering and the Council for the Defence of

 Since its birth in ancient Greece, science has been our most successful human endeavour.
 This success is based on a unique set of quality control systems.
 The whole edifice of science will collapse if we abuse these systems to hide embarrassing research failures.